Connect with us

 The handicapping process

 Part art, part science, this is a human process and fallible.
 The bookmaking ring at Stawell would be a very dull place if everyone was able to be precisely handicapped with an even chance.
-Starting odds of $1.01 on each runner please?
+Starting odds of $1.01 on each runner?

 And when you think about it, what the punters are really assessing at Stawell isn’t who they think will win, but how wrong they think the handicapper is.
 From that, some athletes will have a much greater chance of winning.
 Of course, they then have to do it, which is still not an easy task, with the pressure of the rarified atmosphere of the event sometimes getting to the ‘favourites.’

-A lot of the handicap process is designed to address a fundamental tension: the handicapper tries to produce an even field, but each athlete has a huge incentive to hide their true ability.
+Much of the handicap process is designed to address a fundamental tension: the handicapper tries to produce an even field, but each athlete has an incentive to hide their true ability.

 If you want to read the exact detail of how fields are handicapped, you can here on the Victorian Athletic League website.
-A lot of the process is designed to address a fundamental tension: the handicapper tries to produce an even field, but each athlete has a huge incentive to hide their true ability (e.g. $40,000 each for the winners of the men’s and women’s Gifts, more than a majority of Australia’s Olympic athletics team make in a whole year within the sport).
+The process is designed to address a fundamental tension: the handicapper tries to produce an even field, but each athlete has an incentive to hide their true ability (e.g. $40,000 each for the winners of the men’s and women’s Gifts, more than a majority of Australia’s top athletes team make in a whole year within the sport).

 If an athlete might receive a handicap that is more generous than their ability, they will have a greater chance of winning.
 Some athletes take advantage of that situation, ranging from ensuring they race exhausted in lead in events, to as complex as orchestrating a betting plunge with their training stable at the event.
-On one hand, there’s the possibility of activities that border on being a criminal offense (since 2013 it’s been illegal in Victoria to corrupt the betting outcome of a sporting event).
-On the other hand, there’s something about the anti-authoritarian, Australian larrakin culture, that absolutely embraces the underdog beating the system.
+On one hand, there’s the possibility of activities that could be a criminal offence (since 2013 it’s been illegal in Victoria to corrupt a betting outcome of a sporting event).
+On the other hand, there’s something about the anti-authoritarian, Australian larrikin culture, that absolutely embraces the underdog beating the system.
 This dynamic is part of what makes Stawell unique in athletics and Australian sport.

 Advertisement.
 Scroll to continue reading.

-Jacob Despard in action in the heats of last year’s Stawell Gift.
-Photo by Luke Hemer courtest of Stawell Gift.
+Jacob Despard in action in the heats of the 2022 Stawell Gift.
+Photo by Luke Hemer courtesy of Stawell Gift.

 The history

 Until 1984 in Australia, if you ran in a ‘professional’ athletics event for prize money, such as the Stawell Gift, you risked being banned from ‘amateur’ athletics.
 In theory, no athlete in the history of the Olympic Games, IAAF (now World Athletics) or associated competition (‘amateur’ athletics) ever received appearance fees or prize money for their performances, or they were banned from the sport.
-We could digress on the merits of this, or rather the lack thereof, both philosophically and in practice, but that’s a topic for another day.
+We could digress on the merits of this, or rather the lack thereof, and how this was routinely circumvented in practice, but that’s a topic for another day.

 However, what was clear was that that to overtly race for money was not on.
 So Australia’s top sprinters, of Olympic talent, didn’t race the Stawell Gift for much of the event’s history.
 That changed in the early 1980s where athletes like John Dinan (1980 Gift winner) and the late Chris Perry (1982 Gift winner) were allowed to race in amateur ranks, with both ultimately gaining selection in the 1986 Commonwealth Games.
 Conversely, athletes from the amateur ranks such as Dean Capobianco won the Stawell Gift in 1990.